-Regarding the second category, i.e. bilateral persistent EEG, the phenomenon in different stages of impaired, conscious, purposeful responsiveness are etiologically nonspecific and the mechanisms responsible for their generation are only partially understood.
-However, the findings in connection with other information concerning etiology and chronicity may be helpful in arriving more quickly at an accurate prognosis concerning the patient's chance of recovering previous conscious life.
+Regarding the second category, that is, bilateral persistent EEG, the phenomenon in different stages of impaired, conscious, purposeful responsiveness are aetiologically non-specific and the mechanisms responsible for their generation are only partially understood.
+However, the findings in connection with other information concerning aetiology and chronicity may be helpful in arriving more quickly at an accurate prognosis concerning the patient's chance of recovering his previous conscious life.

-As for the third category, i.e. focal persistent EEG, these abnormalities may be in the form of distortion and disappearance of normal patterns, appearance and increase of abnormal patterns, or disappearance of all patterns, but such changes are seldom seen at the cerebral cortex.
+As for the third category that is, focal persistent EEG, these abnormalities may be in the form of distortion and disappearance of normal patterns, appearance and increase of abnormal patterns, or disappearance of all patterns, but such changes are seldom seen at the cerebral cortex.
 The focal distortion of normal rhythms may produce an asymmetry of amplitude, frequency, or reactivity of the rhythm.
-The unilateral loss of reactivity of a physiological rhythm, such as the loss of reactivity of the alpha rhythm to eye opening [47] or to mental alerting [48], may reliably identify the focal side of abnormality.
+The unilateral loss of reactivity of a physiological rhythm, such as the loss of reactivity of the alpha rhythm to eye opening [52] or to mental alerting [53], may reliably identify the focal side of abnormality.
 A focal lesion may also distort or eliminate the normal activity of sleep-inducing spindles and vertex waves.

-Focal persistent nonrhythmic delta activity (PNRD) may be produced by focal abnormalities.
+Focal persistent non-rhythmic delta activity (PNRD) may be produced by focal abnormalities.
 This is one of the most reliable findings of a focal cerebral disturbance.
-The more persistent, the less reactive, and the more nonrhythmic and polymorphic is such focal slowing, the more reliable an indicator it becomes for the appearance of a focal cerebral disturbance [49-51].
-There are other cases such as focal inflammation, trauma, vascular disease, brain tumour, or almost any other cause of focal cortical disturbance, including an asymmetrical onset of CNS degenerative diseases that may result in similar abnormalities in the brain signal patterns.
+The more persistent, the less reactive, and the more nonrhythmic and polymorphic is such focal slowing, the more reliable an indicator it becomes for the appearance of a focal cerebral disturbance [54-56].
+There are other cases, such as focal inflammation, trauma, vascular disease, brain tumour, or almost any other cause of focal cortical disturbance, including an asymmetrical onset of CNS degenerative diseases that may result in similar abnormalities in the brain signal patterns.